melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.md

 tags : [ES6, ES2015, learning]
 ---

  So I'm trying to use ES6 and keep up with the times.
-I want to get up to speed quickly so I figure the best way to learn this is to reaseach and actually write about it.
+I want to get up to speed quickly so I figure the best way to learn this is to research and write about it.
 Also, I can have an area to quickly reference if I need to look something up.

  I love posts with code examples and that what I've tried to add here.
-Message me if you think I missed something or need to correct anything.
+Message me or comment below if I've missed something or need to correct anything.

 ### Table of contents